adityamishra1105/RideHail/README.md

 Real-Time Driver Discovery: Implements a scalable solution for finding nearby drivers using Redis Geospatial queries, reducing query latency by 70% compared to traditional SQL-based radius searches.

-JWT-Based Authentication & Authorization: Secure API access with role-based permissions (RIDER, DRIVER) using Spring Security.
+JWT-Based Authentication & Authorisation: Secure API access with role-based permissions (RIDER, DRIVER) using Spring Security.

 Ride State Management: Handles the complete ride lifecycle from REQUESTED to COMPLETED with transaction safety.

-Asynchronous Event-Driven Notifications: utilizes RabbitMQ to decouple services.
+Asynchronous Event-Driven Notifications: utilises RabbitMQ to decouple services.
 The Notification service listens for events like RIDE_COMPLETED and sends alerts, improving overall system resilience and response times.

 API Gateway: Serves as a single entry point for all client requests, handling routing, load balancing, and cross-cutting concerns.